mdsaifulislam165/ford_used_car_analysis/README.md

 # ford_used_car_analysis
-In the following file, I visualized a data set of used ford car.
+In the file, I have visualized a data set of used ford car and showed different types of graphs that made the data comprehensive.